OUR TRAVELS

 Beldibi is a typical tourist destination on the Turkish Riviera - one street along the beach and plenty of hotels and shops for tourists.
 The only things you could do there were sunbathing, swimming, eating and drinking.
 And this is how we spent our time using the all inclusive option.
 We managed to avoid the boredom of everyday activities, thanks to lovely friends who bravely keep us company during our rest.

-Myra and Kekova
+Demre and Kekova

 wybrzeże licyjskie amfiteatr rzymski rzeźby masek używanych przez antycznych aktorów Wszystkie miejsca są moje rzeźby masek używanych przez antycznych aktorów trochę mnie znużyło to zwiedzanie groby wykute w skałach fasady grobów naśladują architekturę świątynną pozostałości kościoła św.
 Mikołaja z IV w. wnętrze krypty w której spoczywał św.
 Mikołaj pomnik Świętego Mikołaja w otoczeniu dzieci Myra - św.
 Mikołaj na kuli ziemskiej w drodze na wyspę Kekova Bizantyjski zamek nad wsią Simena Z takim kapitanem nic nam nie grozi wybrzeże Kekovy widoczne z łodzi pozostałości zabudowań zatopione fundamenty domostw pozostałości dawnych schodów ściana z wnękami na belki rragmenty budowli z widocznym zarysami danych pomieszczeń ruiny świątyni

 Ancient Myra is called Demre today.
-Picturesque rock tombs carved on the hillside made the greatest impression on us, but Myra's trademark is St. Santa Claus.
+Picturesque rock tombs carved on the hillside made the greatest impression on us, but Myra's trademark is Saint Nicholas.
 Kekova, on the other hand, is a small island near Demre, famous for the ancient town of Dolchiste, which was sunken by an earthquake in the 2nd century AD.
 We could admire the ruins only from a boat, but we had to look closely to see all the ancient columns, sarcophagi, platforms and remnants of temples and houses under the sea surface, colorfully described in the guidebook.

 Ephesus